magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39711-unable-to-access-customers-grid-after-deleting-website.md

 <ins>Expected results</ins>:

 * There is no error message.
-* all customers are visible in grid.
+* All customers are visible in the grid.

 <ins>Actual results</ins>: